Dr. Samuel Marks breaks the rules, again. This time they were his own....

 "It's not a charade, Tollack.
 It's important to keep a balance of power."

-"It was better than what the world will have for the next four centuries, up to a point."
+I sighed.
+"It was better than what the world will have for the next four centuries.
+Up to a point."

-"Which point was that?
+"Which point was that, Sam?
 The one where they firebombed six entire nations?
-I know, they warned them first, and took out the refugees."
+I know, it's okay because they warned them first and took out the refugees.
+As long as they agreed to be chipped, that is."

 His rationale wasn't that far off.
-"That happened long before we were born."
+"That happened half a century before we were born."

-"I know, let's see, what else?
-Oh, I know, the famine of 2134.
-Or, my personal favorite, intentionally put five hundred thousand souls on the moon at risk to flush out your tree?"
+"Wait, let's see.
+What else?
+Oh, the famine of 2134.
+Or, my personal favorite, 2169, intentionally putting five hundred thousand souls on the moon at risk to flush out your tree?"

 They could have prevented the passenger from infecting the Moon Colony with the Antarctic Flu.
-They allowed it to happen, because they suspected I was working on a secret project.
+We knew now they allowed it to happen, because they suspected I'd been working on a secret project.
 Which, I was.

 Dr. Barron Spaulding, one of my former instructors at the Science Institute, was elected as a representative before my graduation.
 By 2169, our understanding was he basically had control of the U.C.E.
 And now, somewhere in the future, he directed a relentless quest for the Flamella tree, and to eliminate those of us who fled with it to the past.